 - The iPad Mini is the best portable iPad with its 8.3-inch display and weighing only 297 grams.

-- The iPad Pro 11/12.9-inch are the best iPads for performance and productivity, thanks to their M1 processor.
+- The iPad Pro 11/12.9-inch are the best iPads for performance and productivity, thanks to the M2 processor.

 iPad 10.2-inch: The best iPad for most people

-When deciding which iPad is the best for most people, we considered everything from price, performance, and features.
-This 9th generation iPad doesn’t have any singular characteristic that makes it better than the rest of Apple’s lineup.
+When deciding which iPad is the best for most people, we considered everything from price, to performance and features.
+This 9th-generation iPad has no singular characteristic that makes it better than the rest of Apple’s lineup.
 However, considering what it offers at this price point, the 10.2-inch iPad is still the best iPad for everyday users.

 At this price point, no other tablet can compete with the iPad's performance and software support.

 The trade-off of having an iPad at this price is that you’re not going to get many of the newer features like USB-C, Apple Pencil 2 support, or the all-screen design of the iPad Pro that has trickled its way to the Air and Mini models.
-That said, Apple managed to add the new ultrawide front-facing camera that utilizes CenterStage, and this iPad is still compatible with the first generation Apple Pencil if you’re into sketching and taking notes.
+That said, Apple added an ultrawide front-facing camera that utilizes CenterStage.
+This iPad is still compatible with the first-generation Apple Pencil if you’re into sketching and taking notes.

 - Solid battery life